xTerrene/Eos/Docs.md

 - `farthest`: Selects the person farthest from you as your target.
 - `lowhp`: Selects the person with the lowest HP as your target.
 - `highhp`: Selects the person with the highest HP as your target.
+- `click`: Lets you temporarily click to select your target.
+Returns to `select` afterwards.
+- `kos`: Lets you provide a KOS list for EBGui to find anyone to target, going top-down.
+For example, `;targetsetting kos file kos.txt` will look for a file within your executor's Workspace folder named "kos.txt", and pick the first top-most person on that list it finds as your target.
+See the module script [PFL](https://github.com/EarthToAccess/PFL)'s documentation for more information on what EBGui will expect.

 ## loop